Mailman (City Letter Carrier)

 Ok.
 Thanks for the info.
 The fence gate is placarded BEWARE OF DOG.
 The young carrier enters anyway with my dog barking aggressively & wife tells him to not enter.
 He enters anyway and gets nipped in leg.
 What now?

-Asked by Hearding Hollywood over 10 years ago
+Asked by Hearding Hollywood almost 11 years ago

 The letter carrier should not be putting himself in that risky situation.
 Is it possible for you to relocate your mailbox outside the contained area where your dog is?
 I don't believer a letter carrier wants to bring out your mail each day not knowing whether or not he will have safe access to your mailbox.
 Again, I am not sure why he would enter the fenced in area when told not to.
 With regards to getting nipped in the leg, I am not sure what happens next.
 I wouldn't worry about it if you aren't contacted by the post office regarding your dog.